 WRAC is a cooperative regional coalition of councils, made up of 14 neighborhood and community councils on the Westside of Los Angeles.
 WRAC meets regularly each month to discuss matters of regional interest.
-We address major issues that impact the Westside, and ask member councils to consider positions that are recommended by the board.
-When a consensus emerges (as reflected by an affirming vote of nine of its member councils), WRAC adopts the position and expresses it to local lawmakers, elected officials, and decision makers.
-From time to time, we host town hall meetings or community fora to address important issues that affect residents across the Westside, with the broad-based involvement and input of community stakeholders.
+We address major issues that impact the Westside, and ask Member councils to consider positions that are recommended by the board.
+When a consensus emerges (as reflected by an affirming vote of a majority of its Member councils), WRAC adopts the position and expresses it to local lawmakers, elected officials, and decision-makers.
+From time to time, we host town hall meetings or community forums to address important issues that affect residents across the Westside, with the broad-based involvement and input of community stakeholders.

-To see a message from the WRAC Chair, click here to the Chair’s page.
-For information about WRAC’s officers, member councils and representatives, click on Councils.
+To see a message from the WRAC Chair, click on Chair’s Message.
+For information about WRAC’s officers, Member councils and representatives, click on Councils.